kampfj/Room-Matching-Machine/README.md

 # Room Forming Machine

 A Java tool for constructing preference-based or randomized room assignments for students/campers/scouts when on an vacation/field trip/overnight.
-Originally written as staff member of Achva West (Red Bus vibes..).
-Preference-based rooming currently supports three-person rooms.
+Originally written as staff member of Achva West Coast Tour and used to fast track room-construction process while accommodating participant requests.
+Note: preference-based rooming currently only supports three-person rooms.

 ## Use